Sunday 9 August 2015

 Jonathan Scott explained that severe drought recently caused viral distemper to become deadly in lions of the Maasai Mara.
 The lions had been eating starved buffalo that were over-burdened with ticks, and a tick-borne disease, babesiosis then attacked the lions' immune systems.
 With weakened immunity, many then succumbed to canine distemper which is carried into the wild by hyenas that have scavenged at human settlements where there are domestic dogs.

 Lions of the Ngorongoro Crater are now greatly at risk because an increase in human settlement means that mature males can no longer cross the crater rim and bring the benefit of genetic mixing.
 Inbreeding in the crater is taking its toll and the lion population has halved and become unhealthy.
-The 18 thousand Maasai people on the rim are not planning to re-open the corridor that lions once had.
+It's not likely that the 18 thousand Maasai people on the rim will re-open the corridor that lions once had.

 Another problem for lion conservation is the habit that hunters have of selecting large, dark-maned males for trophies.
 Such males are the sires of most cubs in any population and, when one is killed, its cubs are destroyed by the nearest subordinate adult male to bring their mother back into oestrus.
 The destabilization of prides by removal of trophy males means that too many cubs do not reach maturity.
 While hunting fees might help wilderness areas to 'pay their way', there is need for a more sophisticated approach among hunters (also see bit.ly/sonsTrump.)